loosenthedark/going-for-gold/README.md

 [Animated loading component adapted from @CodeBoomer's 'Olympics CSS Spinner' CodePen](https://codepen.io/CodeBoomer/pen/BzOPPz/)

-[ColorSpace's online colour gradient generator](https://mycolor.space/gradient) was used to apply a metallic shine effect to the gold-, silver- and bronze-coloured landing page buttons.
+[ColorSpace's online colour gradient generator](https://mycolor.space/gradient) was used to apply a metallic shine effect to the gold-, silver- and bronze-coloured landing page buttons, and to create the linear gradients found elsewhere throughout the site.

 The [JPG to PNG online editing tool](https://jpg2png.com/) was used to convert a `.jpeg` version of the Tokyo 2020 logo to `.png` format